 So I kept popping Gaviscon and Tums while cursing this damned indigestion that seemed to be getting worse and worse by the hour.
-But during those two weeks, I also continued to walk, talk, go to work, drive the car, meet friends for dinner, and I even flew halfway across the country to help celebrate my mother’s 80th birthday.
+But during those two weeks, I also continued to walk, talk, go to work, make decisions, drive the car, meet friends for dinner, and I even flew halfway across the country to help celebrate my mother’s 80th birthday.

 In short, I just kept on keeping on, the way runners do when facing a steep hill or a snowstorm or shin splints or a killer headache.
 You just run through it.